LucK1Y/Padlock-Token/README.md

 2. Run `npm i`.
 3. Run `npm run locksite`.
 4. Open a terminal in the project folder.
-5. Run `npm run locksite` in the second terminal.
+5. Run `npm run chainsite` in the second terminal.

 ### Connect to frontend in browser